bengland2/pbench/agent/bench-scripts/pbench-fio.md

 However, here is why this is difficult or even impossible to do:

-o applications often do sequential I/O in buffered mode o applications often do random I/O in unbuffered mode
+* applications often do sequential I/O in buffered mode
+* applications often do random I/O in unbuffered mode

 Unfortunately there is no one set of pbench-fio input parameters that lets you run both sequential and random tests with the same set of parameters, so far.